Lasercake/Lasercake/INSTALL.markdown

 don't have to install anything, but you can use system versions with -DUSE_BUNDLED_*=NO for * = BOOST or GLEW or GLM.

-- optionally, Glib (for a small speed improvement.
-To disable, pass -DGLIB=OFF to cmake)
 - optionally, Boost -- http://www.boost.org/ .
 Lasercake comes with all the
                 Boost code it needs, but if you're developing you might need it; ./generate-boostbcp.py has relevant comments.
 - optionally, GLEW, an OpenGL portability wrapper library.
 We bundle this.
 - optionally, GLM -- a small header-only C++ library for graphics-related maths -- http://glm.g-truc.net/.
 We bundle this.

+- optionally, Glib (for its allocator, which might be slightly faster or slower than system malloc.
+We default to not using it because I measure no benefit -- it was just an experiment.)

 ### tools ###